theautoroboto/metrics_collector/README.md

 # metrics_collector

-CF application used to provide Prometheus a scrape end-pint for custom SLI's
+Application used for SLI/SLO metrics collections